-- a. the Act: the Higher Education and Scientific Research Act (Wet op het Hoger Onderwijs en Wetenschappelijk Onderzoek); - b. student: a person who is enrolled at the university for education and/or to take exams andthe examination for the programme; - c. programme: the bachelor's programme referred to in Article 1.1 of these regulations, consisting of a coherent group of study units; - d. academic year: the period from 1 September of a calendar year up to and including 31 August of the following calendar year; - e. course year: year 1, 2, or 3 of the programme; - f. semester: a portion of the academic year, starting 1 September and depending on the exact start date of the academic year ending approximately 31 January, or starting approximately 1 February and ending 31 August; - g. minor: a coherent unit of courses and skills trainings; the faculty's minors are comprised of 30 credits and are offered in semester 5; - h. examination: the final examination for the bachelor's programme; - i. exam: a component of the examination, referred to in Article 7.10 of the Act; - j. module: an educational component of the programme, such as a course; - k. course: a programme study unit within the meaning of the Act; - I. practical training: practical training as referred to in Article 7.13(2)(d) of the Act, in one of the following forms: - writing a thesis; - writing a paper, creating a technological design or performing another written assignment; - performing a research assignment; - participating in field work or a field trip; - completing an internship;
+- a. the Act: the Higher Education and Scientific Research Act (Wet op het Hoger Onderwijs en Wetenschappelijk Onderzoek); - b. student: a person who is enrolled at the university for education and/or for taking exams and the examination for the programme; - c. programme: the Bachelor's programme referred to in Article 1.1 of these regulations, consisting of a coherent group of study units; - d. academic year: the period from 1 September of a calendar year up to and including 31 August of the following calendar year; - e. course year: year 1, 2, or 3 of the programme; - f. semester: a portion of the academic year, starting 1 September and depending on the exact start date of the academic year ending approximately 31 January, or starting approximately 1 February and ending 31 August; - g. minor: a coherent unit of courses and skills trainings; the faculty's minors are comprised of 30 credits and are offered in semester 5; - h. examination: the final examination for the Bachelor's programme; - i. exam: a component of the examination, referred to in Article 7.10 of the Act (i.e. the final module exam, resulting in the grade for the module); - j. module: an educational component of the programme, such as a course or skills/practical training; - k. course: a programme study unit within the meaning of the Act; - I. practical training: practical training as referred to in Article 7.13(2)(d) of the Act, in one of the following forms: - writing a thesis; - writing a paper, creating a technological design or performing another written assignment; - performing a research assignment; - participating in field work;

-- participating in an activity intended to develop certain skills (e.g. research or language skills);

-- m.
-Course book: specification of intended learning outcomes, teaching and learning activities, and assessment activities per course - n. credit: a unit expressed in ECTS credits, with one credit equalling 28 hours of study; - o.
+- completing an internship; - participating in an activity intended to develop certain skills (e.g. research or language skills); - m.
+Course book: specification of intended learning outcomes, teaching and learning activities, and assessment activities per course; - n. credit: a unit expressed in ECTS credits, with one credit equalling 28 hours of study; - o.
 UM: Maastricht University; - p.
 Faculty Board: the Faculty Board referred to in Article 9.12 of the Act; - q.
 Board of Admissions: the board responsible for judging the admissibility of a candidate to the programme; - r.
 Board of Examiners: the board of examiners referred to in Article 7.12 of the Act; - s. examiner: the person designated by the Board of Examiners to administer exams and to determine the results of those exams, the primary responsible for the design, conduct and grading of the exams within the course, who ensures and monitors the overall consistency in the work of the different tutors; - t.
 Educational Programme Committee: the representation and advisory body that carries out the duties described in Article 9.18 of the Act; - u.
-Student portal: https://studentportal.maastrichtuniversity.nl
+Student Portal: https:/studentportal.maastrichtuniversity.nl; - v.
+Disability Support (DS): the central point at UM where students with a disability and/or chronic illness can apply for facilities or support.